ahettlin/angular-cli-workshop/exercises/Exercise-1.md

 <img src="./exercise-images/serve.png" alt="Image of the generated application running in a browser" width="500"/>

-When you're done looking at this page, you can close the browser window/tab and then cancel the `ng serve` command by pressing `ctrl-c` in your terminal if you're on Windows, or `cmd-c` if you're on OSX.
+When you're done looking at this page, you can close the browser window/tab and then cancel the `ng serve` command by pressing `ctrl+c` in your terminal.

 ## Build the project